IMA-WorldHealth/bhima/docs/en/finance/cost-centers/bhima-step-down-cost-analysis.md

     selected, an input field will appear that will allow service(s) to be selected that will be part of this Cost Center.

  4. Chose the allocation method.
-Normally alloction of indirect costs to cost centers will be done proportionally based on the allocation basis selected -- so this should be set to **Proporational**.
+Normally allocation of indirect costs to cost centers will be done proportionally based on the allocation basis selected -- so this should be set to **Proportional**.
 However in some cases, it is not clear how to allocate costs to other centers.
 In that case, selecting **Flat** will divide the costs evenly to the other cost centers.